LiteCache Suspicious Traffic Viewer Plugin for WordPress (origin)

 What makes STV different from a normal traffic plugin?

 Most traffic plugins try to show all visitors.
 STV does the opposite.
-It intentionally ignores clearly human-like 200 requests and focuses on suspicious, masked, non-human, and non-200 traffic that is often overlooked or poorly classified in conventional traffic views.
+It intentionally ignores clearly human-like 200 requests and focuses on suspicious, masked, not-human-like, and non-200 traffic that is often overlooked or poorly classified in conventional traffic views.

 Why not focus only on known bots?